-Because there is a major shortage of affordable housing in the community, Cumberland County plans to use CDBG-DR funds to develop a permanent supportive housing program targeting those persons who are homeless and have a disability.
-In addition, Cumberland County will use local funds to provide rapid re-housing and homeless prevention assistance.
+There is a lack of affordable housing options for those households experiencing homelessness and have a disability.
+Cumberland County plans to use CDBG and CDBG-DR funds to develop a permanent supportive housing program targeting those persons who are homeless and have a disability.
+In addition, Cumberland County will use local funds to provide rapid re-housing and homeless prevention assistance with other available funding sources.

 Helping low-income individuals and families avoid becoming homeless, especially extremely low-income individuals and families and those who are: being discharged from publicly funded institutions and systems of care (such as health care facilities, mental health facilities, foster care and other youth facilities, and corrections programs and institutions); or, receiving assistance from public or private agencies that address housing, health, social services, employment, education, or youth needs.

-Cumberland County will continue to collaborate with Fayetteville/Cumberland Continuum of Care on Homelessness to improve discharge strategies that will meet these needs.
-Community Development will continue to support agencies such as Alliance Behavioral Healthcare in implementing various programs for those exiting out of correctional facilities or mental health facilities.
+Cumberland County has a strong partnership with agencies that are part of the CoC.
+Through this partnership, Cumberland County will strive to improve discharge strategies that will meet these needs of those being discharged from publicly funded institutions and systems of care.
+Community Development will continue to support agencies such as Alliance Health in implementing various programs for those exiting out of correctional facilities or mental health facilities.